Max Mahoney: College career

 Mahoney averaged 5.4 points and 3.3 rebounds per game as a freshman.
 As a sophomore, Mahoney became a starter a third of the way into the season and posted 27 points in an 88–82 win against Lehigh in the first round of the conference tournament.
 He averaged 12.9 points and 4.8 rebounds per game, earning Third Team All-Patriot League honors.
 Mahoney averaged 16.5 points and 6.6 rebounds per game as a junior.
 He was named to the Second Team All-Patriot League.

 On December 7, 2019, Mahoney scored a career-high 38 points in an 84–79 overtime loss to Binghamton.
 On March 11, 2020, Mahoney scored 18 points and had 10 rebounds in the championship game of the Patriot League tournament, a 64–61 win against Colgate.
 He was named MVP of the tournament.
 It would turn out to be his final career game as the NCAA Tournament was cancelled due to the COVID-19 pandemic.
 As a senior, Mahoney led the Terriers in scoring (15.5 points per game), rebounds (8.3 per game), steals (1.1 per game) and blocks (0.5 per game) and ranked second in assists (2.6 per game).
 He was named to the First Team All-Patriot League as well as the Defensive Team.
 Mahoney became the fourth player in school history to score 1,500 points and pull down 700 rebounds, and he set the school record for the highest career field goal shooting percentage (.607).
-He graduated with a degree in Finance.
+His 700 rebounds would rank at 10th in school history, while former teammate Sukh Mathon would surpass him with an impressive 875 career rebounds.
+Sukh Mathon would also win Patriot League player of the year in 2022.
+Mahoney graduated with a degree in Finance.